-The then Chicago, Milwaukee & St. Paul Railroad had been in operation since the late 1840s, having its roots dating back to the tiny Milwaukee & Mississippi Railroad which served its namesake city.
+The then Chicago, Milwaukee & St. Paul Railroad had been in operation since the late 1840's with a heritage dating back to the tiny Milwaukee & Mississippi Railroad which served its namesake city.
 By the 1880s the CM&StP had stretched to a more than 5,000-mile system reaching several Midwestern states.
 However, as the railroad's top management saw it, this was a problem.
-To effectively compete with rivals Northern Pacific and Great Northern Railways the CM&StP felt it needed to build its own line to the west coast instead of simply receiving meager interchange traffic, which garnered little money as long-haul freight was where the profits truly were.
+To effectively compete with rivals Northern Pacific and Great Northern Railways the CM&StP felt it needed its own line to the west coast instead of simply receiving meager interchange traffic, which garnered little money as long-haul freight was where the profits truly were.

 In 1901 the first surveying work began and it was estimated the more than 1,400-mile western extension would cost the railroad around $45 million adding more than 25% to its total system mileage.
 However, four years later this number was readjusted to $60 million.
 What made the extension so terribly expensive was partly due to the right-of-way costs.
 Unlike the GN and NP the CM&StP was not given free government land grants and had to both purchase all of its land from private landowners as well as take over a number of small, new, or floundering railroads across the region.
 Still, this did not hinder the effort and in 1905 the railroad's board approved the building of what would become known as the Pacific Coast, or Puget Sound Extension.
 A year later in 1906 the actual construction on the western extension commenced with the railroad itself building west from its western-most terminus at the time, tiny MoBridge, South Dakota reaching more than 1,000 miles into western Montana.